Swiftpack.co - trustedshops-public/etrusted-ios-trustbadge-library as Swift Package

 4. Display Trustmark widget

-Displaying Trustmark widget to your iOS app is pretty easy after you have installed the Trustylib library and configured it with the required TrustbadgeConfiguration.plist configuration.
-Here are the code samples for different iOS tech stacks,
+Displaying Trustmark widget in your iOS app is pretty easy after you have added the Trustylib library to your XCode project/s.
+Here are the code samples for adding widgets for different iOS technology stacks,

 Swift with SwiftUI